deepak821/GYM-WEBSITE/README.md

 # GYM-WEBSITE
-This is a gym website made with the help of html,pug file, css, javascript, node.js,express,mongodb
+This is a gym website made with the help of html,pug file, css , bootstrap , javascript, node.js,express,mongodb

 <h3>SCREENSHOTS</h3>